10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 5. Khudiram Bose

-Country came before age for him.
+The country came before age for him.
 Hanged at the age of 18.

 One of the youngest revolutionaries of India, Bose tried to assassinate a judge named Kingsford.
 He couldn’t succeed in his mission as the carriage he blew up, didn’t have Kingsford in it but two ladies.
 Soon, Bose was arrested for killing the women.
-Later, he was hanged at a tender age of 18 years, 8 months 8 days.
+Later, he was hanged at the tender age of 18 years, 8 months 8 days.

 6. Benoy Badal Dinesh